varalys/.github/profile/README.md

 ### [Lore](https://github.com/varalys/lore)

-Captures AI coding sessions and links them to git commits.
-Preserves the reasoning and decisions behind code changes and context that git alone doesn't keep.

-- Supports 10+ AI tools (Claude Code, Aider, Codex, Gemini, Cline and more)
-- Bidirectional linking: commit → sessions, session → commits
+Capture AI coding sessions, trace any line to the AI conversation that produced it, and sync it through your own git remotes.

+- Review PRs with the AI conversation behind the diff
+- Understand why code was written a certain way
+- Keep session history with the code when people leave
-- Full-text search across all conversations
+- Search past conversations for similar fixes
 - 100% local storage, no cloud sync